The Sandman (wrestler): Later career (2007–2026)

 The Sandman appeared at the Armageddon convention in Auckland, New Zealand, wrestling for Impact Pro Wrestling between October 25–27, 2008.
 He defeated Joseph Kinkade in his first match and The Machine in his second match, both with the White Russian Legsweep.
 He then teamed up with IPW New Zealand Heavyweight Championship holder "The Deal" Dal Knox in a tag match against Kinkade and The Machine, which saw Knox take the win with a Knox Out on Kinkade.
 Sandman appeared at the Lonestar Bar & Grill in Temple, Texas, on July 13, 2009, wrestling for New School Federation.
 He was in a Tag Team match with the at the time NSF champion Ryan Genesis against the tag team of The Fringe Connection (Myke Fyre and Caribbean Tiger) in a NO-DQ match.
 Genesis scored the pinfall with the help of Sandman armed with a Singapore cane.
 On August 1, Fullington made an appearance at the Morecambe Carlton for the promotion SPW.
 There he along with fellow ECW alumnus Little Guido teamed up to take on the team of EGO.

 Fullington made appearances with the Shane Douglas promotion Extreme Rising.
 Fullington's appearances mainly centered around him doing entrances to his theme music and performing "saves" for other wrestlers by caning their opponents.
 On February 2, 2013, Fullington made an appearance for WWC where he competed in a 4-way match for the #1 contender at the Puerto Rican title the match was won by Apolo.
 On June 21, 2013, Fullington competed for Family Wrestling Entertainment where he competed in a battle royal that was won by Tommy Dreamer.
 On February 8, 2014, Fullington teamed with his son Tyler Fullington to defeat Riley and Pete Lombardo.

 On October 25, 2014, Fullington and Tommy Dreamer defeated Damien Darling and Danny Demanto.
 On July 2, 2016, Sandman lost a cage match to Sabu, in a match where Bill Alfonso was the referee.
 In March 2017 he teamed with New Jack and Justin Credible in a winning effort at an ECPW show.

+On February 1, 2026, it was announced that Sandman would have his final match at Game Changer Wrestling's Collective during Joey Janela's Spring Break X on April 17, 2026 at Horseshoe Las Vegas in Paradise, Nevada.
+On February 10, 2026, Sandman's opponent was announced to be the "Invisible Man".